laiszig/web_development_sandbox/udemy-html-css/02-css-fundamentals/notes.md

 - **Class**
   - The difference between id and class is that we can only use ids once.
   - Useful to use the same name multiple times
+- **Pseudo-class**
+  - Selecting a specific inside a tag.
+  - Example: li:first-child {
+             font-weight: bold;
+  - The tag type must be the first/last/nth child of that tag.

+### 📝 Defining colors in CSS

+- **RGB Model**
+  - Every color can be represented by a combination of Reg, Green and Blue
+  - Each of the 3 base colors can take a value between 0 and 255, that's 16.8 million different colors
+  - Example: rgb(0, 255, 255)
+  - RGB with transparency ("alpha")
+    - rgba(0, 255, 255, 0.3)
+- **Hexadecimal Notation**
+  - Instead of using a scale from 0 to 255, we go from 0 to ff
+  - Example: #00ffff #f4b33f #0ff
+  - In practice, we mostly use hexadecimal colors, and rgba when we need transparency

+- **Shades of grey**
+  - When colors in all 3 channels are the same, we get a grey color
+  - there are 256 pure grays to choose from
+  - Example: rgb(69, 69, 69) #444444 #444 / rgb(183, 183, 183) #b7b7b7

+- **Styling links**
+  -LVHA (link, visited, hover, active)